 Welcome to my corner of the internet!
 I’m Sam, and this is my free online resource for social justice, gender, and sexuality — the goals being learning about, teaching about, and making positive change in all three realms.

-Actually, I suppose it’s not really mine, considering I uncopyrighted everything here in 2013, making everything as much yours as it is mine.
+Actually, I suppose it’s not really mine, considering I uncopyrighted everything here in 2013, and operate entirely in the gift economy, making everything as much yours as it is mine — my gift to you.

 So welcome to your online resource for learning and teaching and making positive change.